sashaweiss/itree/README.md

 ### High priority
 * Benchmark running from `~`, vs. `tree` and `rg --files`.
 * Write more comprehensive documentation of source code.
-* Figure out why `tree` and `itree` sometimes differ on whether an entry is a file or directory.

 ### Medium priority
 * Implement functionality similar to `tree -h`.